 The Knotek Sisters Turn In Their Mother

 Police investigated the Knotek property in 2003 and found Woodworth’s buried body.
 David and Shelly Knotek were arrested on August 8 of that year.

 While Tori Knotek was placed in her sister Sami’s custody, David Knotek confessed to shooting Watson and burying Woodworth five months later.
 He was charged with second-degree murder for shooting Watson.
 He served 13 years.

 Michelle Knotek, meanwhile, was charged with second-degree murder and manslaughter for the deaths of Loreno and Woodworth, respectively.
-She was sentenced to 22 years but is scheduled for early release in June 2022.
+She was sentenced to just 22 years.

 “If she ever turns up on my doorstep,” Sami said, “I can just see myself locking all my doors and barricading myself in the bathroom to call the police.”

-Knotek sisters Nikki and Sami are now in their mid-40s and both live in Seattle while their sister Tori needed a change of scenery and moved to Colorado.
+Nikki and Sami are now in their mid-40s, living in Seattle.
+Tori, however, needed a change of scenery and moved to Colorado.